Foodie Guide to the Byron Bay Area

 Three Blue Ducks at The Farm

 There’s even a kids’ playground to entertain the littles after they look at the chickens and pigs.
-Breakfast and lunch is available seven days a week from 7 am to 3 pm, and dinner is served from 5 to 9 pm Friday through Sunday.
+Breakfast and lunch is available seven days a week from 7 am to 3 pm, and dinner reservations can be made via the website.

 Milk and Honey

 An excellent day trip from Byron Bay, Mullumbimby is a fun town.
 While you’re there, you must grab a slice of pizza at Milk and Honey—it’s not only a local favourite but on travel writers’ must-do lists.
 This popular wood-fired pizza joint doesn’t stick with the tried and true options.